inba-1/learning/README.md

 # learning git & github
-- this repo contains learning of  git and github from amigoscode
+- this repo was to learn git and github from amigoscode